campanell/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 within the ML-Agents project and click **Open**.
 4. In the `Project` window, navigate to the folder `Assets/ML-Agents/Examples/3DBall/`.
-5. Double-click the `Scene` file to load the scene containing the Balance Ball environment.
+5. Double-click the `3DBall` file to load the scene containing the Balance Ball environment.

 ![3DBall Scene](images/mlagents-Open3DBall.png)